Categories | Class Description | Competition Attire | Judging Criteria

 COMPETITION ATTIRE

-FIGURE | FIT BODY | BODYBUILDING
+FIGURE | FIT BODY | WOMENS BODYBUILDING

-Figure Judging Criteria
+FIGURE Judging Criteria

 Round #1